-ffective university-business collaboration requires mutual understanding (e.g. Dowling, 2015), and developing this demands investment of time and effort.
-Scientists would benefit from a greater appreciation of business drivers, needs and constraints, and we propose that (e.g. insurers) would be aided by understanding the answer to two questions: What motivates academics to do specific work?
+Effective university-business collaboration requires mutual understanding (e.g. Dowling, 2015), and developing this demands investment of time and effort.
+Scientists would benefit from a greater appreciation of business drivers, needs and constraints, and we propose that business (e.g. insurers) would be aided by understanding the answer to two questions: What motivates academics to do specific work?
 And, reciprocally, what might constrain them?
-By demystifying the motives of university scientists, this paper aims to make it easier to develop collaborations that are feasible and produce timely outputs, insurance.
+By demystifying the motives of university scientists, this paper aims to make it easier to develop collaborations that are feasible and produce timely outputs, illustrated with a case study of the insurance sector.

-In academic debate, models 'diffusion' (e.g. Rogers, 2003; Scott et al., 2018; Ward et al., 2009) are used to understand how science may be deployed in business and the cultural, institutional and individual barriers to this, but there the exact nature of barriers facing academics, motivations to surmount them, and coping strategies to do so.
+In academic debate, models such as 'diffusion' (e.g. Rogers, 2003; Scott et al., 2018; Ward et al., 2009) are used to understand how science may be better deployed in business and the cultural, institutional and individual barriers to this, but there is incomplete understanding of the exact nature of barriers facing academics, motivations to surmount them, and coping strategies to do so.

-D'Este and Perkmann (2011) review the recent literature on university- interaction including both informal (i.e. collaborative) modes (Grimple and Fier, 2010; Link et al., 2007) and more heavily studied routes (i.e. patenting, licensing, spin-off companies) (Bercovitz and Feldman, 2006; e.g. Carayol, 2003; McMillan Group, 2016).
-Collaboration is the most frequent channel for interaction (D’Este and Patel, 2007; Perkmann and Walsh, 2007) including joint 'pre-competitive' research that is often subsidied by public funding, heavily directed contract research of immediate relevance, and consulting.
+D'Este and Perkmann (2011) review the recent literature on university-business interaction including both informal (i.e. collaborative) modes (Grimple and Fier, 2010; Link et al., 2007) and more heavily studied routes (i.e. patenting, licensing, spin-off companies) (Bercovitz and Feldman, 2006; e.g. Carayol, 2003; McMillan Group, 2016).
+Collaboration is the most frequent channel for interaction (D’Este and Patel, 2007; Perkmann and Walsh, 2007) including joint 'pre-competitive' research that is often subsidised by public funding, heavily directed contract research of immediate business relevance, and consulting.
 Regarding such collaboration, a small number of studies describe what academics' motivations are, compiling sizeable lists (e.g. Dowling, 2015).
 Studies delving deeper to understand these motivations are rare.
-For most UK academics, the driving incentive to interact with is to further their research (D’Este and Perkmann, 2011). (e.g. Stephan and Levin, 1992)Lam (2011) divides motivations into 'gold' (i.e. personal income), 'puzzle' (i.e. knowledge/curiosity) and 'ribbon' (i.e. funding/reputation), finding that a great majority of practicing university-based scientists are motivated by the latter two traditional rewards.
+For most UK academics, the driving incentive to interact with business is to further their research (D’Este and Perkmann, 2011).
+Drawing together three earlier concepts (e.g. Stephan and Levin, 1992), Lam (2011) divides motivations into 'gold' (i.e. personal income), 'puzzle' (i.e. knowledge/curiosity) and 'ribbon' (i.e. funding/reputation), finding that a great majority of practicing university-based scientists are motivated by the latter two traditional rewards.
+The role of impact as a motivator has not been considered, neither has a good understanding been developed of why motivations may or may not be able to express themselves as actions.

-, it is possible to look at academics.
-Like, university science is a complex landscape and the views, requirements and motivations of its actors (e.g. universities, individual academics, funding bodies) are not homogenous (e.g. Evans, 2016; Lam, 2011).
+As a mirror of motivations, it is possible to look at constraints upon academics.
+Like business, university science is a complex landscape and the views, requirements and motivations of its actors (e.g. universities, individual academics, funding bodies) are not homogenous (e.g. Evans, 2016; Lam, 2011).
 Conventional wisdom suggests that Intellectual Property (IP) and cultural differences are key barriers to collaboration (Abreu et al., 2009; Lambert, 2003), and this is still borne out to some extent by studies such as Dowling (2015) that consulted a variety of stakeholders (e.g. universities, SMEs, Trade Associations) in which only 10-15% of the input was from scientists themselves.
 Studies that consulted only university-based scientists as individuals (24,443 respondents in total), however, disagree strongly and rate these factors as relatively unimportant (Abreu et al., 2009; D’Este and Perkmann, 2011; Evans, 2016).
-These limitations on time in a scientist's working day as an important (e.g. Evans, 2016; Lazarsfeld-Jensen and Morgan, 2009), and perhaps the overriding (Abreu et al., 2009), constraint on university- collaboration. his will dominate an academic's decision making, framing actions whatever their motivations and desires may or may not be.
+These suggest limitations on time in a scientist's working day as an important (e.g. Evans, 2016; Lazarsfeld-Jensen and Morgan, 2009), and perhaps the overriding (Abreu et al., 2009), constraint on university-business collaboration.
+Speculatively this will dominate an academic's decision making, framing actions whatever their motivations and desires may or may not be, but whilst this factor has been identified it has not yet been explored in detail with respect to impact.